Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Methods

 \subsection{Model}

-We consider the Bayesian model framework for basis selection as in \cite{sousa2024} and demonstrate a Variational Bayes approach for approximate inference while incorporating a correlation structure into the data.
+We consider a Bayesian model framework for basis function selection similar to \cite{sousa2024} and develop a variational inference approach for approximate inference while incorporating a correlation structure into the data.
 Suppose there are $m$ curves, each with $n_i$ observations at points $t_{ij} \in A \subseteq \mathbb{R}$, where $i \in {1, \ldots, m}$ and $j \in {1, \ldots, n_i}$.
 Denote the observed value of the $i$-th curve at $t_{ij}$ as $y_{ij}$.
 We can express $y_{ij}$ as follows:

-where $g_i(t_{ij})$ is represented as a linear combination of $K$ known basis functions:
+where $g_i(t_{ij})$ is represented as a linear combination of $K$ known basis functions.
+To perform basis function selection, we further consider a Bernoulli random variable multiplying each coefficient of the expansion so that